 Abstract

 The purpose of this study is to examine the relationship between the ex-post inflation rates in the G7 countries, using a connectedness approach.
-Results obtained by both the static and dynamic analyses confirm US (Italy) as the main leading transmission (Absorption) channel of inflation.
-The dynamic analysis shows that the magnitude of inflation spillovers strengths during the outbreak of the COVID-19 period and earlier market crises such as the 2008 subprime and the 2011 European debt crises.
+Results obtained through both static and dynamic analyses confirm the US (Italy) as the main transmission (absorption) channel for inflation.
+Our dynamic analysis shows that the magnitude of inflation spillovers strengths during the outbreak of COVID-19 and earlier market crises such as the 2008 subprime crisis and the 2011 European debt crisis.
 The results may be important for policy makers at both the firm and country level, seeking for monitoring and mapping the evolution of Inflation.

 Keywords: Inflation, Prices, Connectedness, TVP-VAR, COVID-19